isomerpages/nparks-biodiversity/_festival-highlights/Festival Talks and Workshops.md

 </div>
 </details>
 <details class="isomer-details">
-<summary>1 June 2025 at National Library Building, The Pod (Level 6)</summary>
+<summary>1 June 2025 at National Library Building, The Pod (Level 16)</summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p><strong>Documenting Life in Singapore's Southern Archipelago: The Southern Islands Biodiversity Survey (10am - 11am)</strong>
 </p>
 <p>Join us for an exciting exploration of the Southern Islands Biodiversity
-Survey, a comprehensive report of the history, geology, and biodiversity of 17 sites with our southern islands.
+Survey, a comprehensive report of the history, geology, and biodiversity of 17 sites within the southern islands.
 The database has been compiled from biodiversity surveys conducted from 2019 to 2022 and data from existing records.
 Whether you are a nature enthusiast, academic, or simply curious about Singapore's hidden treasures, this talk offers fascinating insights into the biodiversity of our offshore islands.</p>